ewfx/catfe-ai-challengers/README.md

 ---
 ## 🎯 Introduction
-The **Context-Aware AI-Driven Testing Syste**m is an advanced, multi-agent AI-powered framework designed to automate financial test generation, execution, fraud detection, and compliance validation.
+The **Context-Aware AI-Driven Testing System** is an advanced, multi-agent AI-powered framework designed to automate financial test generation, execution, fraud detection, and compliance validation.
 This system leverages Generative AI with LLM’s, NLP, and ML models to create dynamic test cases from various financial data sources, ensuring optimal accuracy, security, and efficiency in financial transactions.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)